The spoken word applies.

 I think it is important that the Bundeswehr can participate in international operations in line with international law without delay, effectively preventing any doubts regarding our commitment – while preserving the rights of the Bundestag.

-Whenever international missions are concerned, whether NATONorth Atlantic Treaty Organization- or UN-led, the parliamentary procedure could be accelerated.
+Whenever international missions are concerned, whether NATO- or UNUnited Nations-led, the parliamentary procedure could be accelerated.

 This should also be possible if we want to take action in cooperation with European partners.